VinePPO: Refining Credit Assignment in RL Training of LLMs: Accurate Credit Assignment with

 \section{Accurate Credit Assignment with \methodname{}}

 As outlined in \Cref{sec:background}, a step in the PPO gradient update aims to increase the probability of better-than-average actions while decreasing the probability of those that perform worse---a process quantified by the advantage $A(s_t, a_t)$.
 However, the true advantage is generally unknown and must be estimated, typically by substituting estimates from a value network into \Cref{eq:advantage}.
 As we will elaborate in \Cref{sec:valnet_analysis}, value networks are often inaccurate and result in biased value computation.
 Fortunately, the language environment as an MDP (\Cref{sec:background}) offers a useful property that allows for unbiased estimation of $V(s_t)$.
 Since states are simply concatenated tokens, we can prompt the language model $\pi_\theta$ to generate continuations from any intermediate state.
-This flexibility allows us to explore alternative future paths from arbitrary points in a generation Moreover, recent advancements in LLM inference engines \citep{Kwon2023:vLLM,Zheng2024:sglang} have dramatically increased the speed of on-the-fly response generation\footnote{up to 5K tokens/second on a single Nvidia A100 GPU for a 7B LLM loaded in bfloat16.}.
-This computational efficiency makes it feasible to conduct fast environment simulation, opening up unique opportunities for RL training of LLMs.\methodname{} uses this property and estimates advantage via MC sampling.
-It only modifies the way advantages are estimated, leaving the rest of the standard PPO pipeline intact (\Cref{fig:method}).
+This flexibility allows us to explore alternative future paths from arbitrary points in a generation.

-We start by estimating the true value $V(s_t)$.
-Instead of relying on a value network, for any intermediate state $s_t$, we sample $K$ independent trajectories $\tau^{k}$'s.
-The average return across these trajectories serves as the value estimate:
+Specifically, computing the advantage requires access to $ V(s_t) = \mathbb{E}\left[ R(\tau) \mid s_0 = s_t \right]. $ \methodname{} obtain an MC estimation of this expectation by randomly sampling continuations and averaging their returns.
+That is, for each state $s_t$ in a training trajectory $\tau$, we utilize the resetting property and re-feed the partial context corresponding to $s_t$ to the current policy to sample $K$ auxiliary rollouts $\eta_{1}, \dots, \eta_{K} \sim \pi_\theta(\cdot \mid s_t)$.
+The empirical mean of returns across these rollouts serves as the value estimate: